Welcome back to the Rush Limbaugh program here on the EIB Network.

 Let's see.

-The top 3,000 names given to children.
+The top 3,000 names given to children, the number one is Jack.

-Number two this year is Mohammed in all its various spellings, since it is spelled in a variety of ways by people who are apparently needing a little more Arabic immersion in order to come up with a common spelling.
+Number two this year is Muhammad in all its various spellings, since it is spelled in a variety of ways by people who are apparently needing a little more Arabic immersion in order to come up with a common spelling.

-So Mohammed, but here's the news.
+So, Mohammed, but here's the news.

 The Times is reporting that Mohammed is going to become the most popular name in Britain for boys born in Britain, which will then not be known as Britain, but the Islamic Republic of Britain.

-So what is it like on Muslim TV?
+So, what is it like on Muslim TV?

 Have you ever checked out Muslim TV?